This post may contain affiliate links. Please read my disclosure policy.

 Notes

-Depending on the size of your chicken breast, you may want to cut the chicken breast in half lengthwise, so that it cooks quicker.
-Or if you're using large breasts, you may need to pop them in a 400-degree oven to finish cooking until their internal temperature reaches 165 degrees.
-Chicken tenders also work great in this recipe as well.
-Since they're smaller, they'll cook faster right in the pan.
+Depending on the size of your chicken breasts, you may want to cut it in half lengthwise, so that it cooks quicker.
+Or if you’re using large breasts, you may need to pop them in a 400-degree oven to finish cooking until their internal temperature reaches 165 degrees.
+Chicken tenders also work great in this dish as well.
+Since they’re smaller, they’ll cook faster right in the pan.

 Some of my fam are keto.
 Do you think I could do zoodles with this?
 How would I go about substituting?